bufferapp/buffer-talks/slides/optimize-cluster-resource-allocation.md

 class: fifty-fifty

 .left-panel[
-# Postmortem
+# Case Study: Links Service
 ]

 .right-panel[
 - I had copied and pasted a `Deployment` from another service
 - The `Deployment` included resource limits
+- `kubectl describe` was reporting `OOMKilled`
 ]

 ???

-- resource limits set to 100Mi memory
+- OOMKilled occurs when Kubernetes kills a pod due to memory constraints
-- it got me thinking about what optimal resource limits look like
+- I could adjust the memory limits, but how much would be enough?

 ---